PhilanthropyDataCommons/service/docs/ENTITY_RELATIONSHIP_DIAGRAM.md

 }
 ```

-The PDC API would then ingest that new schema document.
+The PDC API would then ingest that new form document.
 It would first register any `Canonical Fields` that did not already exist.
-It would then register the `Application Schema` and `Application Schema Fields`, with field-level associations to the `Canonical Fields`.
+It would then register the `Application Form` and `Application Form Fields`, with field-level associations to the `Canonical Fields`.

 The database does not differentiate between "core" and "custom" fields.
-Rather, there will be a set of `Canonical Fields` that are used by varying numbers of `Application Schemas`.
-We will likely see that some `Canonical Fields` are used more often than others, and some are only used by a single `Application Schema`.
-We might choose a subset of the `Canonical Fields` to highlight in our documentation and might call those "core" fields; that decision is not directly relevant to the schema.
+Rather, there will be a set of `Canonical Fields` that are used by varying numbers of `Application Forms`.
+We will likely see that some `Canonical Fields` are used more often than others, and some are only used by a single `Application Form`.
+We might choose a subset of the `Canonical Fields` to highlight in our documentation and might call those "core" fields; that decision is not directly relevant to the form.

 ### Pre-filling an Application